 For example, it is well understood that chronic absenteeism has a direct and profound impact on student outcomes.
 If a high school student has 10 unexcused absences from the last semester, this will negatively affect his or her grades and put him or her at risk of academic probation.
 However, if the district and the after-school support programs can share information on attendance and generate real-time interventions and support, that data sharing will afford him or her, and those supporting him or her, an added layer of support and resources.
 Ultimately, this allows the student the maximum opportunity to address issues leading to absenteeism, as early as possible, driving improved attendance, improved grades, and ultimately, better outcomes.

 This is just one example of how Apricot 360’s data analytics capabilities will seamlessly integrate into nonprofit programs and Kansas City district curriculums.
 The ability to receive recommendations allows educators to be more proactive in supporting students, rather than reacting to situations once they’ve already occurred.

 KCPS AND SOCIAL SOLUTIONS: TECHNOLOGY FOR GOOD

-In August 2018, Social Solutions and Ballmer Group partnered together with a unified vision to drive positive social impact by transforming lives, starting with the lives of young people.
+In August 2018, Social Solutions gained an investment with Ballmer Group with a unified vision to drive positive social impact by transforming lives, starting with the lives of young people.
 As technologists at heart, we connected over our passion to use technology for good and built our mission around one shared belief – if we provide a more comprehensive view of each student, we could both transform lives and revolutionize the education system.

-Today, less than a year after beginning our partnership with Ballmer Group, our organizations continue working toward our shared mission, and this data-sharing agreement with KCPS is another monumental step in a positive direction.
+Today, less than a year after beginning our investment from Ballmer Group, our organizations continue working toward our shared mission, and this data-sharing agreement with KCPS is another monumental step in a positive direction.